 A fitting link, for LICK THE STAR quickly revealed an equally twilit, demented and horrific DEMENTIA 12 intent.
 For after initially focusing on Christina Turley’s perhaps Coppola linked Kate, the film’s voiceover (VO) narrator, as she returned on crutches to the insular, gossipy, studiously bored and increasingly self-conscious and sexually aware world of R.L.S.
 Junior High-the grade featured in FRANKENWEENIE-after being briefly knocked out of the game for a week with a damaged foot, the focus of the film soon shifted to Audrey Heaven’s beautiful, beguiling, exotic, mysterious, sensual, assertive, tall, commanding and Kathryn Bigelow resembling and implicitly linked Queen Mean Girl, Chloe, first seen striding from somewhere towards the camera and into the school in slow motion in a blast of punky pop music-the allegorical Amps tune, ‘Tipp City’ (1998)?

-THE VIRGIN SUICIDES began with the ghostly and haunting sight of Kirsten Dunst’s beautiful, bewitching, mysterious and unobtainable Lux ‘Luxy’ Lisbon-a name that evoked Lex Luthor as much as the longed for and liberating flight to Lisbon in the allegorical and implicitly Jack Warner bashing and Ozian themed Michael Curtiz film, CASABLANCA (1942)-standing outside the Twilight Zone on a sunny tree lined suburban street that evoked the suburbs already seen in FRANKENWEENIE and LICK THE STAR, looking at the camera and sucking suggestively on a popsicle like a new Lolita.
-The swelling and haunting sound of the allegorical Air tune, ‘Playground Love’ (1999), accompanied the shot, immediately establishing the ghostly and haunted theme of the film and reaffirming how much Coppola had changed since LIFE WITHOUT ZOE.
-Lux soon turned to her sinister left and wandered off the right of the frame to nowhere.
-This somewhere to nowhere transition and her beautiful mystery recalled Chloe and her journey from somewhere to nowhere in LICK THE STAR, linking the beautiful, mysterious and distant Chloe to the equally beautiful, mysterious and distant Lux and setting us up for Luxy’s own journey from bewitching popularity to limbo over the course of THE VIRGIN SUICIDES.
+THE VIRGIN SUICIDES began with the ghostly and haunting sight of Kirsten Dunst’s blonde, beautiful, bewitching, mysterious and unobtainable Lux ‘Luxy’ Lisbon-a classic Hollywood blonde with a name that evoked Lex Luthor as much as the longed for and liberating flight to Lisbon in the allegorical and implicitly Jack Warner bashing and Ozian themed Michael Curtiz film, CASABLANCA (1942)-standing outside the Twilight Zone on a sunny tree lined suburban street that evoked the suburbs already seen in FRANKENWEENIE and LICK THE STAR, looking at the camera and sucking suggestively on a popsicle like an unobtainable new Lolita before turning to her sinister left and wandering off the right of the frame to nowhere all to the wistful, swelling and haunting sound of the allegorical Air tune, ‘Playground Love’ (1999).
+Of course, this somewhere to nowhere transition and the beautiful and unobtainable mystery of Luxy recalled Chloe and her journey from somewhere to nowhere in LICK THE STAR, linking the beautiful, mysterious and distant Chloe to the equally beautiful, mysterious and distant Lux and setting us up for Luxy’s own journey from bewitching popularity to limbo over the course of THE VIRGIN SUICIDES.
 A journey that was implicitly linked to film, as ‘Lux’ was once a stock name for a cinema, like Bijou.
 This implication that THE VIRGIN SUICIDES was as obsessed with film art and film artists as LIFE WITHOUT ZOE and LICK THE STAR was reaffirmed after Lux exited stage right.

-For, after a montage of shots to the continued swelling sounds of ‘Playground Love’ of sleepy, sunny and tree lined suburban streets that evoked the montage of shots of sleepy and idyllic Lumberton at the beginning of the twilit and allegorical Lynch ‘moving painting’, BLUE VELVET (1986), and of the small Pacific Northwest town of Twin Peaks at the beginning of the equally twilit and allegorical Lynch telemoving painting pilot of TWIN PEAKS (1990-91)-and the montage of shots that began such allegorical Landis films as ANIMAL HOUSE and THE BLUES BROTHERS, affirming that all three artworks were on one level addressing Landis and the TZ disaster right from the beginning-which included a quick shot of what appeared to be Coppola walking and talking down a sidewalk with another young woman who was walking a dog-the film suddenly cut from the sunlit suburban exterior to the gloomy, grim and silent interior of the main bathroom of the Lisbon home in the first of many jarring cuts from a more idyllic and musically enhanced moment in a Coppola docufeature film.
+For after a montage of shots to the continued sound of ‘Playground Love’ of sleepy, sunny and tree lined suburban streets that evoked the montage of shots of sleepy and idyllic Lumberton at the beginning of the twilit and allegorical Lynch ‘moving painting’, BLUE VELVET (1986), and of the small Pacific Northwest town of Twin Peaks at the beginning of the equally twilit and allegorical Lynch telemoving painting pilot of TWIN PEAKS (1990-91)-which included a quick shot of what appeared to be Coppola walking and talking down a sidewalk with another young woman who was walking a dog-the film suddenly cut from the sunlit suburban exterior to the gloomy, grim and silent interior of the main bathroom of the Lisbon home in the first of many jarring cuts from an idyllic and musically enhanced moment in a feature length Coppola film.